-Does the Sermon on the Mount say we don’t need to keep the law because Jesus fulfilled the law for us—that the law really doesn’t apply to us after all?
+Does the Sermon on the Mount say we don’t need to keep the 10 Commandments because Jesus fulfilled the law for us?
+How did Jesus fulfill the law?

-Did Jesus keep the 10 Commandments for us?
+Did Jesus keep the 10 Commandments so we don’t have to?

 The reasoning is that believers don’t need to keep the law because Jesus allegedly kept it for us.
 Let’s break that down so that we understand the consequences of this teaching.